mattparker/lamplighthelp/source/27-1-0_Media_Module-_Set-up_in_System_Administration.markdown

 System Administrator level access is required to configure the file categories.

 - Click ‘admin’ in the main menu, then ‘system administration’.
-- In the ‘Module Administration’ section, find the 'Media Module' section and click on 'File categories drop-down list'.
+- In the ‘Module Administration’ section, find the 'Media Module' box and click on 'File categories drop-down list'.

 ![Media Drop-down in System Admin](27.1.0a.png)